vandium-io/vandium-node/docs/configuration/README.md

 # Configuration

-Vandium can be configured through environment variables, programmatically, JSON file, S3 object or any combination or all.
+Vandium can be configured through environment variables, programmatically, JSON file, S3 object or any combination, all or none.

 Table of Contents